 Professor Perry received her PhD in Biological Chemistry in 1992, from Penn State University, M.S.
 Hershey College of Medicine and spent five years at the National Institutes of Health, in the Section of Cellular and Developmental Biology, NINDS, before coming to Lehigh in 1998.
 Her active areas of research include cell differentiation and directed cell migration for application with bioactive scaffolds and BioMEMs devices.
 She is a Professor of Practice in Lehigh’s Department of Chemical Engineering and Bioengineering Program.

-Manages the Wilbur Powerhouse Prototyping Lab as well as the Chandler-Ullmann Wood Shop.
-In addition Brian teaches courses in metalworking and prototyping and serves as an advisor to IPD teams.
+Brian Slocum manages the Wilbur Powerhouse Prototyping Lab as well as the Chandler-Ullmann Wood Shop.
+In addition, Brian teaches courses in metalworking and prototyping and serves as an advisor to IPD teams.
 Returning to Lehigh (his alma mater) after completing the MFA Design program at North Carolina School of the Arts, Brian has worked both in the Theatre Department and in the Design Arts Program.
 In addition to his work at the university, Brian most recently, co-founded Isosceles Design Studio, LLC. ‘ a Design Firm specializing in custom furniture and architectural and interior design.